THAILAND – The Trip

 Even though it was dark, we visited a free hot springs provided by the city of Chiang Rai for its residents.
 A thoroughly enjoyable day.

 On to Laos.
-After the 2 hour bus ride to Chiang Khong on the border, we learned that the old border crossing using a boat to cross the Mekong had been replaced and this was the first day (December 12th) for the new bridge crossing.
+After the 2-hour bus ride to Chiang Khong on the border, we learned that the old border crossing using a boat to cross the Mekong had been replaced and this was the first day (December 12th) for the new bridge crossing.
 A 10 km tuk-tuk ride brought us to Thai immigration, followed by a bus ride across the bridge, and then a visit to Laos Immigration near Huay Xai.
 Confusion reigned as the new system was tested.

-Bangkok April 9-14
+BANGKOK April 9-14

 I never thought I would be back in Bangkok but here I am for the fourth time this winter.
-My original flight home was Bangkok-Narita/Tokyo-Vancouver and as I had time, I decided to see Taiwan, S Korea and Japan in my last seven weeks of my 2014 winter and then cancel the first leg of my flight home.
-Unfortunately airlines do not let you do that and cancel the entire flight.
+My original flight home was Bangkok-Narita/Tokyo-Vancouver and as I had time, I decided to see Taiwan, S Korea and Japan in the last seven weeks of my 2014 winter and then cancel the first leg of my flight home.
+Unfortunately, airlines do not let you do that and cancel the entire flight.
 So I flew from Tokyo to Bangkok and then back to Tokyo.
 This is the hottest part of the year in Bangkok with high humidity.
 I stayed in one of my favourite hostels anywhere – Lub’d Silom.

-Wat Traimit in Chinatown shelters a 3m tall, 5.5 ton solid gold Buddha image.
+Wat Traimit in Chinatown shelters a 3m tall, 5.5-ton solid gold Buddha image.
 Cast 700 years ago, it was covered in plaster for centuries and discovered accidentally in 1954.
 A magnificent building has been recently constructed to house it.
 It can be disassembled into nine pieces.
 At US$1,400 per troy ounce, the gold in the statue (18 karat) is estimated to be worth 250 million dollars.
 The body of the statue is 40% pure, the volume from the chin to the forehead is 80% pure, and the hair and the topknot, weighing 45 kg, are 99% pure gold.

 Related image